eyzi/eyzi.github.io/src/naming-conventions/variables.md

 # Variables

 A variable holds a value.
 That's it.
+That is probably the most basic concept in programming.

 Generally, the name you give a variable should describe the value it contains.